 |10 x 0.05||=||0.5 or 50 seconds|

-They handle the raising and lowering of the temperatures, making them ideal for beginners.
+They handle the raising and lowering of temperatures, making them ideal for beginners.

-With this food chart, remember to start with the shortest time and continue to reach the desired texture.
+With this food chart, remember to start cooking in the shortest time and continue to increase the cooking time until you reach the desired texture.

 Pressure Cooking Times for Everyday Food